Lee Kil-Hoon

-Lee Kil-Hoon or Lee Gil-hoon (born March 6, 1983) is a South Korean footballer as a midfielder, who currently plays for Malaysia Premier League club Sabah FA.
+Lee Kil-Hoon or Lee Gil-hoon (born March 6, 1983) is a South Korean former professional footballer who played as a midfielder.

 Club career

 In 2006, Lee joined K-League side Suwon Samsung Bluewings.
-Lee then transferred to Gwangju Sangmu before return to Suwon in 2009.
-Lee played his last season for the club before joining Busan I'Park in 2010.
+He then transferred to Gwangju Sangmu before return to Suwon in 2009.
+He played his last season for the club before joining Busan I'Park in 2010.
 In 2012, Lee transferred to Chinese side, Hohhot Dongjin before joining another Chinese club, Guizhou Zhicheng in 2013.
-Lee then played in Hong Kong for Hong Kong Rangers.
+He then played in Hong Kong for Hong Kong Rangers.

 In December 2013, Lee moved to Penang FA after impressed in a trial match against Kelantan FA.
-Lee made his debut on 21 January 2014 against Sarawak FA in the Malaysia FA Cup.
+He made his debut on 21 January 2014 against Sarawak FA in the Malaysia FA Cup.
 He made his league debut in a 3–1 home win over Sabah FA on 24 January.
 Lee scored his first league goal against UiTM FC on 7 February.
 Overall, he scored 15 league goals but failed to help Penang earn promotion to Malaysia Super League.
 He also scored twice in 2014 Malaysia Cup campaign.

 In 2016, Lee signed with Malaysia Premier League club Sime Darby.

 In January 2017, he joined Biu Chun Glory Sky.

-Sabah

-In May 2017, Lee signed to Malaysian side Sabah.
-He made his debut against Kuantan and scored his first goal for Sabah.
-On 30 June 2017, Sabah also obtained three points in a 1–0 win over Royal Malaysian Police PDRM at the Hang Jebat Stadium in Melaka.
+In May 2017, Lee signed to Malaysian side Sabah He made his debut against Kuantan and scored his first goal for Sabah On 30 June 2017, Sabah also obtained three points in a 1–0 win over Royal Malaysian Police PDRM at the Hang Jebat Stadium in Melaka.
 Lee scored the winning goal in the 77th minute of match.